and what you can do to avoid paying it!

 Why is this important?

-Because when you make an active choice to change one tiny habit today, you’ll have taken the first step to kicking your prediabetes to the curb.
-You’ll have taken your diagnosis of prediabetes and transformed it.
-From a slippery slope destined for diabetes into a beautiful path to wellness.
+Because when you make an active choice to change one tiny habit today, you’ll have taken the first step to transforming your health.
+You’ll have taken your diagnosis of prediabetes or type 2 onto a path of wellness.
 And you’ll be saving a ton of money in the process.
 Let’s not forget that!

 So will you take the challenge and make a tiny change today?